 The origins of the LING LOM date back to the time of the Gleeh tribes (Gleeh Gauw Pienohng), which who lived around 2500 BC. in the Altai Mountains (today’s China).
-Initially described by the Chinese as a kind of “wraith fight”, this fighting method was later called LING LOM (monkey-air or air monkey) due to its elusive character and unusual movements.
+First described by the Chinese as a kind of „wraith fight“, it was later called LING LOM (monkey-air or air-monkey) due to its elusive character and unusual movements.

 LING LOM is considered one of the most difficult to learn combat disciplines of Pahuyuth.
 Beginners undergo a rigorous physical training and gradually acquire the traditional principles and concepts of the system teaching (Tah Kru).
 The result is a highly efficient adaptive fighting style that allows the user to adapt to the enemy combat system without having learned it himself.